 \subsection{Evaluation Scenarios and Datasets}

-We evaluate our proposed method across different few-shot classification tasks.
-Following the experimental setting provided by \cite{chen2019closer,tabealhojeh2023rmaml}, we address both \emph{single-domain} and \emph{cross-domain} scenarios.
-In the single-domain experiments, the meta-train, meta-validation, and meta-test tasks are sampled from one dataset, while in the cross-domain scenarios, the meta-test tasks are from a different dataset.
-Thereby the effect of domain shift in our proposed method is studied in this scenario.
+Following the experimental setup outlined by \cite{tabealhojeh2023rmaml,chen2019closer}, we assess our proposed approach across various few-shot classification tasks, including single-domain and cross-domain scenarios.
+Within the single-domain experiments, the meta-train, meta-validation, and meta-test tasks are drawn from a single dataset.
+In contrast, in the cross-domain scenarios, the meta-test tasks originate from a distinct dataset.
+Consequently, the impact of domain shift on our proposed approach is investigated within the context of cross-domain experiments.